Mental Health Help For Eating Disorders

 In addition to working with a physician, you might consult a dietitian or other expert for nutrition counseling and supervision.
 This may help alleviate fears about weight gain while helping you resume eating.

 The conversation may go better if you use frequent “I statements,” highlighting your own concerns about their health and happiness.
-You may also want to focus on specific behaviors or health effects you’ve observed rather than stating outright that you think they may have an eating disorder.
+You may also want to focus on specific behaviors or health effects you’ve observed rather than stating outright that you think they may need help for an eating disorder.
 Avoiding comments about their appearance or weight may also be a good idea.

 For example, you could try saying something like the following: “I’ve noticed that you’ve skipped some meals lately, and I’m concerned about your health.
 Do you need someone to talk to?”